anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

     ```
     ADDRESS="<address here>"; if hash curl 2>&-; then curl https://faucet.ropsten.be/donate/$ADDRESS; else wget -O - https://faucet.ropsten.be/donate/$ADDRESS; fi
     ```
+    The faucet will greylist you when you're succesul.

     Otherwise you can vist either of these websites and input the user address.
 WARNING: they can both be a bit temperamental:
     * https://faucet.ropsten.be/